JeromeGoodrich/TTT2/README.md

 After writing passing tests for declaring a winner for rows columns and diagonals I asked Chris for some advice on how to make my conditional statements a bit more elegant and he showed me that I had some flaws in my code and that it wasn't doing what I wanted it to. on top of that, I wasn't accounting for variable board size in my test.

+#10/2 The Craftsman Ship

+I spent the first part of the day making my tests for various winning conditions pass while keeping in mind the fact that my board size might be variable.
+It was fun trying to figure out how to do this and I left for lunch fairly confident that I hand found some good solutions.
+Over lunch, I attended 2 presentations. the first concerned discipline and professionalism, and the second mindfulness and programming.
+The first made an impression on me, because it reminded me why I had sought out this path in the first place: to continue to learn and apply that learning to becoming a craftsman.
+It reminded me that the point of doing all of this was to learn, and not necessarily to do things fast, or even right at first.
+It focused on discipline and repetition, doing the small things, and really taking pride in one's work.
+This emphasis on personal development and commitment to quality really resonated.
+I enjoyed the second talk, because I'm personally very into mindfulness, and it was nice to hear it being talked about and promoted in the workplace.
+I had redbull during the talk, and immediately regretted it, as we talked about taking notice of the sensations within the body, I immediately reencountered the familiar frantic jitteriness that takes hold of me, I guess that's my version of the wings red bull supposedly endows.

+When I got back to my computer, I wanted to start working on testing my game class, after exporting all my tests to  their respective spec files, my game file was looking rather bare.
+I had a couple  of tests to account fo the creation of players, but I had borrowed those from someone elses code a while back when I had first started trying to reconstruct my TTT game using TDD.
+I pulled up that codebase for a hint of what to do next and soon found myself simply copying his code.
+It was certainly easier, but it was lazy, it wasn't disciplined and it certainly wasn't what a craftsman would do.
+So I deleted all the code in my game_spec.rb file and started over with a clear conscience determined to do it again with the mentality of craftsman.